Vietnam.vn - Nền tảng quảng bá Việt Nam

-“We have to go now!” a child shouted from the burning cabin of the plane, where smoke and heat were spreading rapidly.
+“We have to go!” a child shouted from the burning cabin, where smoke and heat were spreading rapidly.
 Passengers then quickly escaped the plane using the evacuation slides.
-By then, the fire had spread throughout the fuselage and if it had been a few minutes later, who knows what could have happened.
+By then, the fire had spread throughout the fuselage and if only a few minutes had passed, who knows what could have happened.

 The plane caught fire immediately after landing, after which passengers quickly escaped using evacuation slides.
 Photo: Kyodo